1) Hello Jonathan, nice of you to join us! First things first, introduce yourself to the people who haven't heard of you before?

 15) You seem like a real music/audio buff?

 Absolutely not, I'm tone deaf! :-) I am good at writing fast software, so sampling was an ideal application of that.
 I have had contacts with lots of artists that used my software in the past.
 For example The Prodigy used my sampling software for lots of their early work, they phoned me once for support.

 16) On a side note then, if you’re tone deaf, who did the music & sound for your games?

 Jean-Michel Jarre, we sampled a lot from his work :)

 17) So I guess STOS Maestro was your biggest project then?
 Or did you do even more?

-On the Amiga, we created our most profitable venture, Technosound which probably was the number one selling sound sampler in Europe, we went head to head with Mastersound, those were great times.
+On the Amiga, we created our most profitable venture, Technosound which probably was the number one selling sound sampler in Europe.
+We went head to head with Mastersound, those were great times.
 We developed Technosound for the PC but it sadly flopped.
-We had many spin off sampler programs sold by other software houses, we toured European computer shows and sold tens of thousands of Technosound samplers.
+We had many spin-off sampler programs sold by other software houses and we toured European computer shows and sold tens of thousands of Technosound samplers.
 Technosound was voted 96% Best Buy by Amiga Format magazine and was featured on many cover disks.